-Annual Isabel Law breakfast to raise money in the fight against breast cancer
+Annual Isabel Law Breakfast to Raise Money in the Fight against Breast Cancer

 COLUMBIA, S.C.
-(WIS) - People in the community will have an opportunity to fellowship and share the most important meal of the day for an important cause.
+(WIS) - Columbia, S.C.
+(WIS)- People in the community will have an opportunity to fellowship and share the most important meal of the day for an important cause.

-The City of Columbia will host its annual Isabel Law Breakfast to raise money for local programs and resources in the fight against breast cancer.
+The City of Columbia will host their annual Isabel Law Breakfast to raise money for local programs and resources in the fight against breast cancer.

 Columbia Mayor Daniel Rickenmann is leading the initiative this year, with the event taking place at the Columbia Museum of Art Friday, October 7th from 7 a.m. to 9 a.m.